-I don’t know about you, but I feel like the adage, “Writers are Readers,” has been drilled deep into the recesses of my mind with one of these guys. →
+I don’t know about you, but I feel like the adage, “writers are readers,” has been drilled deep into the recesses of my mind with one of these guys. →

-But with so many options and only so many reading hours in the day, how do we as authors narrow to the most practical reading list?
+But with so many book options and only so many reading hours in the day, how do we as authors narrow to the most practical reading list?

 There’s this great Writers Digest book by Gabriela Pereira: DIY MFA.
 It’s all about how authors can fashion their very own self-guided Masters of Fine Arts degree without stepping foot in a university.
 It’s what inspired this post.

 The logical side of my brain needed a way to sort the options, and the result is my list of eight categories of books (and articles) we should be thinking about when determining our reading list.
 Should you read more widely than this?
 You’re the boss.
 You decide what material will enhance your skills.